fdb/slarg-website/researchers/danial-shah.md

   International Film Festival and Vancouver International Film Festival.
-He holds a joint-masters degree in Documentary Film Direction from DocNomads in Hungary, Belgium and Portugal and is currently a part-time PhD researcher at SInt Lucas Antwerpen / ARIA (University of Antwerp).
+He holds a joint-masters degree in Documentary Film Direction from DocNomads in Hungary, Belgium and Portugal and is currently a part-time PhD researcher at Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp).
 Danial is editing his first feature film, "Functioning Photographs," in Brussels, while also developing his second feature, "20 Miles Apart," through a collaborative production spanning Pakistan, Belgium, Netherlands, and Hungary.
 image_researcher: